Nimzyow/aws-serverless-access-keys-rotation/README.md

 Note: You will need to run `sam build` to test the lambda function with the most up to date code.<br/>
 Note: use the -e with the path to the event file if you need it.

+### Creating the pipeline

+You can use SAM to create a guided pipeline file for you to use as a base.
+Simply run:

+`sam pipeline init --bootstrap`

+You'll be asked a series of questions such as which CI/CD system you use, what profiles to use to create the SAM user with appropriate permissions etc...

 ### task

-1. Cloudwatch event triggers lambda every day
+1. Cloudwatch event triggers lambda every day - DONE
 2. lambda function checks users and decides if their access keys are too old

 -- Below automatically created by SAM